 Here are some headline examples and templates to inspire your TikTok videos:

-A study by SEMrush found that while popular dance videos receive more plays than other genres, they also receive less shares and comments.
-In fact, 51% of viral videos featured a person speaking to the camera.
+A study by Semrush found that while popular dance videos receive more plays than other genres, they also receive fewer shares and comments.
+In fact, “more than 1 in 3 viral TikTok videos focused on a person speaking within the first three seconds.”

 The more videos you post, the more likely you are to show up on someone’s FYP right?
-Yes and no. TikTok recommends posing 1-4 times per day, but don’t just post just to post.
-Find a format/theme, genre that people like and that you can create variations on, and then only post when you have crowd-pleasing content.
+Yes and no. TikTok recommends posting 1-4 times per day.
+But don’t just post just to post.
+Find a format, theme, or genre that people like and that you can create variations on.
+Then only post when you have crowd-pleasing content.
 You can get even more TikTok marketing tips here.

 At the end of the day, TikTok is a place for happiness, humor, and relatability.
 Forcing any one of these things has the opposite effect.
 Don’t stress, be yourself, and actually have fun.
 This will reflect in your content and resonate with viewers.

 A lightning round of Q&A to help you pick the best times to post on TikTok.

 Yes, as long as your content is already good quality and relevant.
 Posting at the optimal times helps you gain early engagement which increases the chances that your posts land on the TikTok FYP.

 TikTok recommends that you post between 1 – 4 times per day.
 Just like posting times, post frequency will be individual to your business and audience.
 Test out more and fewer posts to find the sweet spot.
 But prioritize quality over quantity—posting more bad content will hurt your business faster.